ioda-net/geo-front3/README.md

    your merge work, unless you do a `git rebase --abort`) and you will have to handle conflict for each commit from swisstopo you are merging into the current branch.
 So if that happens, do:
-   1. `git fetch origin sigeom` to get the changes
+   1. `git fetch origin devel` to get the changes
-   2. `git merge origin/sigeom` to merge them with a merge commit into your branch
+   2. `git merge origin/devel` to merge them with a merge commit into your branch